quantCat/bulls-and-cows/README.md

 # bulls-and-cows
-A classic "bulls and cows" game on Tkinter.
+A classic "bulls and cows" game on Tkinter.<br>
-I'm in process of downloading it, please wait....
+I have also the console version.